plykit/go-hajobs/README.md

 # hajobs-go

-Highly available background jobs for all kinds of systems
+Highly available background jobs for all kinds of systems.